Developmental psychologist Diana Baumrind identified four types of parenting styles:

 Many adult children of authoritarian parents still allow themselves to be controlled by their parents’ anger and criticism.

-As soon as your parents realize you are resisting their control, they may increase their verbal attacks and insults to make you feel miserable.
+When they realize you resist your parents’ control, they may increase their verbal attacks and insults to make you feel miserable.

 Give yourself permission to be you.